yvki/datawarehouse/README.md

 5. **Double click on** `CarSalesDW` to make it the working database and run the SQL statements by clicking on **Execute**.

+### In Databricks,

+1. Download the zipped files.

+2. Click on **Clusters > Create New Cluster**.
+Give it a meaningful name and **select the default choice as the Databricks Runtime Version**.
+Wait for abotut 3 minutes for the cluster to connect with the server.

+3. Click on **Workspace and right click again to create a new folder**.
+Attach the folder to the previously created cluster.

+4. For each command, click the "+" icon and run the SPARK SQL.

 ### Snowflake Schema

 Explanation for ```CarSalesDW.erd```: